lwvmobile/dsd-fme/README.md

 `dsd-fme -i filename.wav -s 96000` 96k/1 16-bit Audio (DSDPlus Raw Signal Wav Files)

 Wav File Input Note: Due to 96000 rate audio requiring me to double the symbol rate and center, be sure to use the -s 96000 at the very end of the startup command.
-Also, some NXDN48/96 may have difficulties decoding properly with wav file input (especially from DSDPlus).
+Also, some NXDN48/96 may have difficulties decoding properly with wav file input.

 ### Very Experimental EDACS/P25/NXDN Simple/Single VFO Trunking ###